abudhu/sailboat/README.md

 Destroys a DigitalOcean environment based upon an existing Map.

 **Fleet**
-Generate an Autoscaling Group for a Droplet and attach it to an existing Loadbalancer
+Generate an Autoscaling Group for a Droplet.

 ## Configure
 #### Flags